Mars Protocol Litepaper 2.0

 Our simulations show that the PID controller model is more responsive to changes in supply-demand conditions and thus achieves more stable utilisation.
 Mars Protocol has been created by a joint venture with Delphi Labs, which has helped devise the dynamic interest rate model.
 Learn more about how the dynamic interest rate model works in “Exploring Mars Protocol’s dynamic interest rate model” (Mars) and “Dynamic Interest Rate Model Based On Control Theory” (Delphi Research).

 4. Token Economics (MARS)

-Mars is a bank of the future, operated and governed by a decentralised community via a transparent governance process.
-Like all banks, Mars aims to attract deposits and lend out that money safely without incurring excess risk.
+Mars can be thought of as in some ways a bank of the future, operated and governed by a decentralised community via a transparent governance process.
+Like banks, Mars aims to attract deposits and lend out that money safely without incurring excessive risk.
 Mars will launch with a token (MARS).
-MARS’s token economics, incentive design and governance system is critical to achieving this goal.
+MARS’s token economics, incentive design and governance system are critical to achieving this goal.

 The guiding principle behind MARS’s token economics is that of skin in the game: those making decisions should bear the consequences of those decisions, both positive and negative.

 In order to provide the Martian Council with an incentive to govern well, Mars distributes a portion of its fees to xMARS stakers on an ongoing basis through purchases of MARS, as further described below.

 In order to provide the Martian Council with an incentive to assume responsibility for governance failures, Mars: (1) requires that members of the Martian Council stake their Mars to activate governance power; and (2) continuously routes a portion of fees generated by Mars to a Safety Fund which can be tapped by the Martian Council to compensate users for Shortfall Events attributable to governance failures.